ktaylor63/southeast/site/content/charleston/habitat-conservation.md

 ## Benefits for species

-Fish, wildlife and their habitats should benefit in improved chances for their long-term survival.
+Fish, wildlife, plants and their habitats should benefit in improved chances for their long-term survival.
 If the conservation measures prove effective, threats to the species should be reduced or eliminated.
 As a result, the species may not need the ultimate Federal protection, which is to be listed under the Endangered Species Act.

 ## Benefits for states